nfbarnes/historysyllabus/syllabus.md

 Students should contact their instructor(s) as soon as possible if they miss class for any illness reason to discuss reasonable adjustments that might need to be made.
 When possible, students should contact their instructor(s) before missing class.

 **In Case of Faculty Illness**: If the instructor falls ill during the semester, there may be changes to this course, including having a backup instructor take over the course.
 Please look for announcements or mail in Webcourses@UCF or Knights email for any alterations to this course.

+**Email Policy**: Students may have multiple emails recorded with the university, including “campus email” and “personal email,” and they may be confused about how you will communicate with them.
+The following is a statement appropriate for distribution to your classes or for inclusion on your syllabus:

+In this class our official mode of communication is through email.
+All communication between student and instructor and between student and student should be respectful and professional.
+As of 2009, Knightsmail is the only official student email at UCF.
+Class rosters list Knightsmail addresses rather than external email addresses, and all official class communications will be sent only to the Knightsmail addresses.
+Students are responsible for checking their Knightsmail accounts regularly.
+See <www.knightsemail.ucf.edu> for further information.

+If you instead use Webcourses to communicate with students by email, here is a sample statement for the syllabus:

+In this class our official mode of communication is through email located inside Webcourses.
+All communication between student and instructor and between student and student should be respectful and professional.
+It is the student’s responsibility to check the “coursemail” tool frequently.
+You may also wish to create a Knight’s Email account at <www.knightsemail.ucf.edu> for separate official communication from the university.

 **Course Accessibility and Disability COVID-19 Supplemental Statement**: Accommodations may need to be added or adjusted should this course shift from an on-campus to a remote format.
 Students with disabilities should speak with their instructor and should contact sas@ucf.edu to discuss specific accommodations for this or other courses.